 NOTE 2: The list of groups included in the group regroup is held in dynamic data in the MC service server, and is not used to update group configuration information in the group management server.

-4. If the MC service server determines that any of the groups requested for regrouping, including the regroup group, have been regrouped by other group regrouping procedures, the MC service server then sends a preconfigured regroup reject back to MC service client 1 with a reject reason indicating that one of the groups has already been regrouped, and this procedure terminates.5.
-If the preconfigured regroup request is not rejected, the MC service server sends the preconfigured regroup requests to MC service clients 2 and 3 in steps 5a and 5b respectively.
+4a.
+If the MC service server determines that any of the groups requested for regrouping, including the regroup group, have been regrouped by other group regrouping procedures, the MC service server then sends a preconfigured regroup reject back to MC service client 1 with a reject reason indicating that one of the groups has already been regrouped, and this procedure terminates.

+4b.
+The MC service server shall send the preconfigured regroup request return message to MC service client 1 containing the below:

+i. the MC service group ID is generated by the MC service server; and

+ii. result of whether the ad hoc group call is authorized or not

+If the preconfigured regroup request is not authorized, MC service client 1 shall not proceed with the rest of the steps.

+5. The MC service server sends the preconfigured regroup requests to MC service clients 2 and 3 in steps 5a and 5b respectively.

 NOTE 3: Only group members that are affiliated to the MC service groups that are to be regrouped are sent a preconfigured regroup request.